 A new study published in the journal PLOS ONE shows a strong correlation between toxic and non-toxic pollution and that each one can worsen the other.

-The study identifies which countries are most at risk of climate change and toxic pollution and those in the best position to protect themselves against both types of pollution given the support from the international community.
+The study identifies which countries are most at risk of climate change and toxic pollution and those in the best position to protect themselves against both types of pollution, given the support from the international community.

 According to the study, both toxic and non-toxic pollutions are not separate issues but are strongly linked and could reinforce each other.
-Scientists believe that understanding the relationship between these two types of pollution can help determine the appropriate response to mitigate both its effects on human health, especially in more exposed and vulnerable countries.
+Scientists believe that understanding the relationship between these two types of pollution can help determine the appropriate response to mitigate its effects on human health, especially in more exposed and vulnerable countries.

 - The Notre Dame Global Adaptation Initiative Country Index, which measures a country’s vulnerability to climate change;